dale42/wp-site-sync/README.md

 - Automatically create ~/.wp-site-sync directory if it doesn't exist
 - Update *wp search-replace* to use the --all-tables parameter (or be smarter about adding additional tables)
 - Detect problematic plugins and provide warnings of additional actions required (e.g. Elementor requires regeneration of files via UI tool)
+- Find a way to test if wp-cli commands completed properly (they always return success, it seems)